ManuGithubSteam/LinJarK/README.md

 =======
 Waiting for the new model from Guenter :-) Thanks a lot for the great work!

+ - The current model has only very limited words for controlling some programs and get some basic info.

 Always check out: FeatureMatrix.ods

 Purpose